Eosinophilia: A Comprehensive Guide

 Prevention strategies depend on the underlying cause of eosinophilia, but several general approaches can reduce your risk of developing elevated eosinophil counts.

-Wash your hands regularly and keep your living space clean to reduce allergen exposure.
+Wash your hands regularly to reduce the spread of infection.
+If allergies are involved, reduce exposure to the specific allergens identified with your healthcare team.
 If you're traveling to areas with parasitic infections, learn about food and water safety beforehand.
 Some medications that caused eosinophilia in the past should be avoided in the future, so keep a list of triggers to share with any new doctors.

 Frequently Asked Questions